Updated: Aug 25

 500 gr (3.5 cups) all-purpose unbleached flour

-6 gr (2 teaspoons) instant dry yeast (if using active dry yeast, dissolved it first and rehydrate it in water, and allow more time to rise)
+9 gr (1 Tablespoon) instant dry yeast (if using active dry yeast, dissolve it first and rehydrate it in water, and allow more time to rise)

 200 gr butter, soften

 2 eggs + 1 egg for egg wash